 Maral (Zeynab) Maghsoudi

-I’m Maral (Zeynab) Maghsoudi, a Computational Biologist and PhD Candidate Specializing in Multi-Omics Data Integration and Pathway Analysis.
+I’m Maral (Zeynab) Maghsoudi, a Computer Scientist and PhD Candidate specializing in machine learning, multi-omics data integration, and pathway analysis.

 Email